mmistakes/minimal-mistakes/_posts/2017-06-11-Xpath scraping technique.md

  ```
  The only thing that changed was **tr[2]** became **tr**.
 This way, it selects ALL table-rows in that specific table.
 So at this point $lastknowpc holds all table rows.

- I wanted to showcase the lastknow pc (and most likely the active one) a bit more so i wrote a quick and dirty solution:
+ I wanted to showcase the lastknown pc (and most likely the active one) a bit more so i wrote a quick and dirty solution:

 ```javascript
 write-host "Last logged on to computer:"($lastknownpclist | select -First 1 -Skip 1)"@"($lastdatelist | select -First 1 -Skip 1)  -ForegroundColor Green